Chełm: Age of partitions

-During the Napoleonic Wars in 1809, in the effect of the Polish–Austrian War, the town was briefly part of the Duchy of Warsaw.
+During the Napoleonic Wars in 1809, as a result of the Polish–Austrian War, the town was briefly part of the Duchy of Warsaw.
 However, the Congress of Vienna of 1815 awarded it to Imperial Russia.
 The town entered a period of decline as the local administrative and religious offices (including the bishopric) were moved to Lublin.
-In the mid-19th century, the Russian Army turned the town into a strong garrison, which made the Russian soldiers a significant part of the population.
+In the mid-19th century, the Russian Army turned the town into a strong garrison, which made Russian soldiers a significant part of the population.
 The period of decline ended in 1866, when the town was connected to a new railroad.
 In 1875, the Uniate bishopric was liquidated by the Russian authorities and all of the local Uniates were forcibly converted to the Russian Orthodox Church.
 In the late 19th century, the local administrative offices were restored and in 1912 a local gubernia was created.
-During the Russian revolution of 1905 in the city was established the Ukrainian enlightenment society of Prosvita.
+During the Russian revolution of 1905, a branch of Prosvita, the Ukrainian enlightenment society, was established in the city.